 Employee Engagement 101

 Recruiting the “right person” to work at your club can be challenging, expensive and may not be the best path to success.
 The better answer might be to cultivate employee engagement.
 Clubs with high employee engagement tend to enjoy lower turnover, higher customer satisfaction rankings and greater financial success.
-This session

 In this session, John Finley, CCM, managing partner of Paisano Performance Partners and Thomas Smith, CHAE, chief business officer at Imperial Golf Club will define employee engagement and explain why it is so important to retention, productivity, member satisfaction and profitability — as well as how to create a culture of engagement in your club.